isomerpages/moe-compassvalesec/_highlights/2022/2021 O & N Level Results.md

 **Our heartiest congratulations to all our North Stars for their achievements!**

-_For more details on our school’s performance in the GCE ‘O’ Level exams 2021, please click [here](https://compassvalesec-moe-edu-sg-admin.cwp.sg/our-purpose/awards-achievements/academics/o-levels/2021) to access the information on the school website._

 # 2021 N level results
 **Achievements in the 2021 GCE ‘N’ Level Examinations**